Bluskyo/JLPT_Vocabulary/README.md

-# JLPT Vocabulary in JSON and CSV Formats
+# JLPT Vocabulary and kanji in JSON and CSV Formats
 The original files from: https://www.tanos.co.uk/jlpt/ are formatted in difficult to read file structures like .anki, .mem, .doc, .pdf.
 This Project aims to provide a clean, lossless and easy format for these files.<br>